linknx/linknx-wiki/Rules.md

 # Rules on linknx startup

-Please note, that some rules are evaluated and triggered when linknx starts up and reads the configuration file while some are not.
-This can be to some extent controlled by the init=true or init=false attribute.
-The detailed [Linknx_rules_on_startup] page contains detailed discussion of this topic.
+Some rules are evaluated and triggered when linknx starts up and reads the configuration file while some are not.
+This is determined by the value of the *init* attribute:
+- if set to *true* or *false*, this value is used as initial value for the rule and the rule's condition is not evaluated at startup.
+No rule's action list is executed at that time, no matter what the rule's initial value is.
+- if set to *eval*, no constant value is assumed as initial value.
+Thus, the rule's condition is evaluated and its result is used as initial state for the rule.
+If a connection with the KNX bus could not be the rule's initialization is deferred until the connection is ready.
+If the rule defines *if-true* or *if-false* action lists, the one corresponding to the rule's initial state is then executed.